|Clave / id||Museo/tipo||Resumen EN||Descripción EN||Editar|

 An eighteenth-century oil painting called “Traslado de las monjas catarinas a su nuevo convento” (“Journey of the Nuns of Saint Catherine to their New Convent”), by an anonymous artist, is one of the most popular exhibits due to its portrayal of the city; also worth seeing are the murals by artists such as Alfredo Zalce, the representation of the Conspiracy of Michoacán, and the Jicalán and Carapan oil paintings from the sixteenth century and eighteenth century, respectively.

 The building was constructed in around 1750.
 Its first owner was Miguel de Mora, a prestigious landowner.
-It was later occupied by the bachelor Felipe Liñán y Mejía, a parish priest and ecclesiastical judge from Tepic.
-After this, the commercial business and bank of Maximiliano Delius acquired it, who was also the consul of Germany, and as such he retained it from 1870 until 1930.
-In 1933, the state government bought the manor and the “Fernando Montaño” Primary School was ran in it until 1938, when it became administrative offices.
+It was later occupied by Felipe Liñán y Mejía, a parish priest and ecclesiastical judge from Tepic.
+After this, it was acquired by a commercial business and bank belonging to Maximiliano Delius, who was also the German consul, and remained under this ownership from 1870 until 1930.
+In 1933, the state government bought the manor and used it as the “Fernando Montaño” elementary school until 1938, when it became administrative offices.

-On July 29, 1949, the Regional Museum of Anthropology and History of Nayarit opened for business in the northern wing of the ground floor.
-This followed from a proposal by the archeologist José Corona Núñez, who carried out important recovery work in the Ixtlán del Río Archeological Site.
-This site was the first open to the public in Western Mexico and it gathered a significant collection including pieces from other regions in the state.
-With the building restored and a new, larger collection, on May 23, 1969, the Regional Museum of Nayarit, which was already set up throughout the whole building, was re-opened.
+On July 29, 1949, the Regional Museum of Anthropology and History of Nayarit opened in the northern wing of the ground floor.
+This followed a proposal by the archeologist José Corona Núñez, who carried out important excavation work at the Ixtlán del Río Archeological Site.
+This site was the first to open to the public in Western Mexico and it amassed a significant collection including pieces from other regions in the state.
+With the building restored and with a new, larger collection, on May 23, 1969, the Nayarit Regional Museum re-opened, now occupying the whole building.

-Between 2011 and 2012, it underwent more renovations, upgrades and enhancements with information and pieces from recent research projects, to show an extensive archeological overview of the Pre-hispanic towns which settled in what is today Nayarit.
-This ranges from the Concheros Cultural Tradition to the Shaft Tombs Tradition, with local variations such as the Pit Burials, from the Classical period (200-900), as well as the incorporation of other funerary elements from the surroundings of the Molola River and the Matatipac Valley, where Tepic is now.
+Between 2011 and 2012, it underwent further renovations, upgrades and enhancements with information and works from recent research projects, to show an extensive archeological overview of the pre-Hispanic peoples who settled in what is today Nayarit.
+This ranges from the Concheros Cultural Tradition to the Shaft Tombs Tradition, with local variations such as the Pit Burials, from the Classic period (200-900), as well as the incorporation of other funerary elements from the area around the Molola River and the Matatipac Valley, where the city of Tepic is now located.
 It also included the so-called Mololoa Urns and the Aztatlán Cultural Tradition, from the Late Classic period (850/900-1350), an exhibit which continues until the first contact and conquest of the Spanish.

-The museum’s building is listed as an historical monument and it is all the more precious as examples of eighteenth century architecture are scarce in the city.
-The building still has its original floor, an open-air courtyard with arches on its two levels.
-Alongside these, the ancient and original emblem of the Condes de Miravalle was installed in 1949, which had been brought from the namesake Treasury to safeguard it.
+The museum building is listed as a historical monument and it is all the more precious as examples of eighteenth-century architecture are scarce in the city.
+The building still retains its original floor plan, and an open-air courtyard with arches on its two levels and a beautiful fountain at the center, and a splendid Baroque entrance.
+Beside this latter, the ancient and original emblem of the Condes de Miravalle was installed in 1949, which had been brought from the hacienda of the same name for safekeeping.
 This building also exhibits fine original pieces of carpentry and blacksmithing.

 |The oldest building in Monterrey, the baroque episcopal palace of 1787, houses the most complete museum of the history of the state and region, from the earliest times up to industrialization.
 It covers the people, the artists, the national heroes, invaders, eminent citizens and entrepreneurs.||Of all the building constructed during the colonial period in the city of Monterrey, the Guadalupe or Episcopal Palace is the oldest.
 It is now home to the Regional Museum.
 It sits on a hill which overlooks the city, on lands which the local government granted to the Bishopric of Linares in the eighteenth century.
 Construction was completed in 1787, on the orders of the Majorcan-born Fray Rafael José Verger, of the Franciscan order, who was the bishop of Linares (the principal religious seat of the order before it was moved to Monterrey).
 It is built from limestone, its main facade finely carved in the Baroque style, with a series of arches and an impressive dome.
 In the nineteenth century and start of the twentieth, it served as a fortress to repel the US invasion of 1846, the French invasions of 1864 and 1866, the war between Mexican Republicans and Imperialists of the same time period, the La Noria and Tuxtepec rebellions of 1871 and 1876, and the first stage of the Mexican Revolution (1913 and 1914). |